 The brain and the body are integrally connected, and problems with our physical health can significantly affect our mental health and cognitive functioning.

-For many of the clients we see, imbalances and problems in the physical arena create or exacerbate behavior, communication, social, and learning problems.
+For many of the patients we see, imbalances and problems in the physical arena create or exacerbate behavior, communication, social, and learning problems.
 We believe that a person cannot even begin to function at his or her best when experiencing physical pain or discomfort, or when the body is not functioning optimally.

-One of the first things we do is advocate for appropriate medical treatment when a client presents with behavioral symptoms that appear to have a biological component.
+One of the first things we do is advocate for appropriate medical treatment when a patient presents with behavioral symptoms that appear to have a biological component.
 Examples include: self-injurious behavior, frequent posturing or unusual body movements, crying/screaming episodes, resistance to eating, and chronic sleep disruption, among others.

 In addition to helping clients get the medical attention they require, we directly provide support in the following areas: